The Long-Distance Divorce

 For those couples who have decided to live in different states, child custody and visitation will be potential issues.
 If the couple has been living this way for a while, it may be that they have come to an arrangement regarding custody of and visitation with their minor children.
 If such an agreement has not been reached, the parents are going to have to consider how to manage these matters.
 If the child has been living in New York for a certain period of time, a New York court will have jurisdiction over the child.
 However, if the child has been living out of state for several months, it is possible another state’s court could exert jurisdiction over the child’s case.
 Determining which court will have the authority to rule on these matters will be essential.

 Once you have determined a New York Court has jurisdiction over the child, it will then be important to consider a parenting plan and visitation schedule which is the child’s best interest and is the least disruptive to the child’s life.
 For instance, a young child residing in New York for six months of the year and in another state the remainder of the year may not be an ideal arrangement.
 Further, where a child will be with one parent for the school year, it will probably be necessary to factor in ways in which they can maintain contact with the other parent.
 For example, a child living in New York for their school year could have scheduled telephone and video calls with the out-of-state parent in addition to specific holiday visits.

 A divorce between people in different states can have its challenges.
 We have experience and knowledge which can help.
-Visit our website at https://westchesterfamilylaw.com/.com and click on the “Contact Us” button and fill out the online form today.
-You also can also contact us at info@WestchesterFamilyLaw.com or by phone at 1-914-738-7765
+If you have questions on how to handle long-distance divorce, contact us or call 1-914-738-7765